JOJ0/discodos/docs/index.md

 that manage to find out key, BPM and other things and tag files accordingly.
 Each track in the DiscoDOS `tracks` table could be matched with a file in the user's digital music collection, best by using an awesome tool that is already
-existing: https://beets.io.
-The beets database of a user could be queried to find out where a specific releases tracks are located on the harddisk.
+existing: [Beets](https://beets.io).
+The Beets database of a user could be queried to find out where a specific releases tracks are located on the harddisk.

 Since python3-discogs-client (which DiscoDOS uses to access discogs.com) was extended to handle a user's sales inventory, I was thinking to build a `disco